kmarkus/lsdbus/README.md

 *Notes*

-- Event sources are not garbage collected.
+- Event sources are not garbage collected with the exeption of those returned by asynchronous calls.

 ## Internals